Discrete Solution Operator Learning for Geometry-Dependent PDEs: Acknowledgements

 \section{Acknowledgements}

-Support from the National Natural Science Foundation of China (Grant nos.
-T2488101 and 12032014) is acknowledged (X.-Q. Feng and J. Bai).
+Support from the National Natural Science Foundation of China (Grant no. T2488101) is acknowledged (X.-Q. Feng and J. Bai).
 Support from the National Natural Science Foundation of China (Grant no. 12502234) is acknowledged (J. Bai).